Yorktown Center: 2010s

-In 2014, Yorktown Center management spent $18 million dollars renovating the food court by adding more healthy options.
+In 2014, Yorktown Center management spent $18 million renovating the food court by adding more healthy options.
 Upgrades in the food court added 200 seats, entertainment screens, work stations for shoppers to plug in laptops, and a family lounge.

-In April 2018, the Carson's anchor store closed, when its parent company went out of business.
+In April 2018, the Carson Pirie Scott anchor store closed, when its parent company went out of business.
 In 2019, two luxury apartment buildings—Elan and Overture—were opened on the north side of the mall grounds.
 These properties are managed and owned by Greystar.

 2020s

 In November 2020, Pac-Man Zone was opened.

 In 2021, Lombard approved the construction of an Olive Garden on the south side of the center.
 The restaurant opened in 2023.

 In 2022, D.R.
 Horton sought to acquire a portion of the vacant strip mall (Shops of Yorktown) on the north side of the center for additional multi-family housing.
 The Village approved the project for 90 townhomes in a development named The Summit at Yorktown.

-In 2022, it was announced that Pacific Retail Capital Partners (PRCP) would redevelop the 12-acre site of the former Carson’s anchor store into a mixed use apartment complex, retail, and park/outdoor space.
-Demolition of the site to pave way for construction began in 2024.
+In 2022, it was announced that Pacific Retail Capital Partners (PRCP) would redevelop the 12-acre site of the former Carson Pirie Scott anchor store into a mixed use apartment complex, retail, and park/outdoor space.
+Demolition of the site to pave way for construction began in 2024 and was finished by 2025.
+Construction then began on the new development in 2025.
+In 2026, the first phase of the new development was completed which included the mixed use apartment complex and outdoor space with a new entrance to the mall.
+The new mixed use site is known as The Square.
+The new apartment complex, which are luxury apartments, is known as the Yorktown Reserve.